steven-halla/casino_hell/README.md

 need sound effects for items that you cant buy like in ff6

-fix TEXTBOX class similiar to NPC textz box for wrapping

 i need magic descriptions
 need to fix magic text box selector in one of hte games